 - Risk management

-- User interface (UI) design
+- User interface (UI) and user experience (UX) design

 - Proficiency in a second language

-How to Develop Hard Skills
+How to Build Your Hard Skills

-There are also courses and opportunities online which allow you to become proficient in a skill without even leaving your home.
-For instance, Forage allows you to complete virtual experience programs where you can build both hard and soft skills directly from companies, completely free.
-Check out the programs and build marketable skills.
+If youโre struggling to figure out which skills to work on, look at job descriptions of opportunities that interest you and see what skills are required for those positions.
+There are also courses and opportunities online that allow you to become proficient in a specific hard skill without even leaving your home, like virtual job simulations where you can build both hard and soft skills directly from companies, completely free.

 What Are Soft Skills?